stelligent/stelligent_demo/README.md

 # process_notes

-- upload jenkins template to S3
+- uploads jenkins template to S3
-- upload puppet manifests to S3
+- uploads puppet manifests to S3
-- create keypair for use in demo
+- creates keypair for use in demo
-- launch stack and upload www private ip's host file to S3 (cfn outputs)
+- launches cfn stack
-	- build vpc and dependancies
+	- builds vpc and dependancies
-	- build www instances and ELB with Route53 CNAME Alias
+	- builds Webserver ASG and ELB with Route53 Alias
+	- sets up S3 bucket for all logging
-	- build jenkins server
+	- builds jenkins server via cloud init and authenticated S3
-		- add python instagram functionality
+		- adds python instagram functionality
-		- add git functionality
+		- adds git functionality
+		- installs and configures jenkins via puppet
-		- pull jenkins job template from S3 and create jenkins job
+		- pulls jenkins job template from S3 and creates jenkins job
 		- job executes based on SCM
-			- download latest hosts file from S3 (web server private IP list)
+			- queries aws for private IPs of web AutoScalingGroup
-			- get images and generate html and push to staging (jenkins server doubles as staging server)
+			- gets instagram images and generates html
+			- pushes code and images to staging
-			- run full acceptance testing suite, including application and environment security tests
+			- application and security acceptance testing
-			- on success of all tests, push to production
+			- push to production